Credit Score Statistics: How to Interpret - and Boost - Your FICO Score

 In October 2009, the average FICO score hit a low of 686, shortly after the Great Recession.
 However, consumers have steadily regained what is now known as American credit health and have been consistently climbing for the past decade.

-In the years following the Great Recession, bad credit score statistics became the new norm.
+In the years following the Great Recession, bad credit scores became the new norm.
 Those with substandard scores struggled in almost all aspects of life.
 Perhaps these were the most important factors that pushed the population to pursue more favorable numbers on the average credit score scale.

-According to Experian's annual State of Credit survey, 2017 was a year full of contradictions for FICO score statistics.
+According to Experian's annual State of Credit survey, 2017 was a year full of contradictions for the FICO score.
 Higher average credit scores and higher debts offered a multitude of reasons for optimism and caution as 2018 began.

 Approximately 29% of Americans had a FICO score that fell in the "good" credit score range in 2018, while approximately 58% had a FICO score of 704 or greater.